kongper/no.ThermoFloor/README.md

 [![Paypal Donate](https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/TedTolboom)

 ## Changelog:
+v2.1.0 (BETA)
+* Add support for the Z-wave thermostat (FW 1.92)
+* Add support for the Z-TRM2(fx) thermostat
+* Add all remaining settings for the thermostats
+* Add Power Regulator Mode action card for the Z-wave thermostat (use at own risk)
+* *Note*: due to an issue within the Homey Z-wave core, the measured temperatures are not reported for the Z-wave thermostat (FW 1.92) and the Z-TRM2(fx) thermostats.
+When this will be resolved, it is likely that the thermostat will need to be re-included

 v2.0.3
 * Fix battery icon not visible on mobile interface for 1.5.13 (re-inclusion required to fix)
 * Remove not supported "Key Pressed 2 times" option from "A scene has been activated trigger card"